SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_changelog_do_not_edit_manually.md

 ### Adexplorer Usage
   - 27/03/2023 - minor - Modify pattern to avoid false positive and detect usage of either / or - character for snapshot parameter

+### SentinelOne User Logged In To The Management Console
+  - 24/03/2023 - minor - Adjusting displayed columns when the rule triggers an alert.
+Now timestamp and username will be displayed.

 ### Windows Update LolBins
   - 24/03/2023 - minor - The legitimate DLL UpdateDeploymentProvider.dll is now excluded from the rule as it triggered several false positives.